 - Wear loose clothing under the armpits.
 Avoid clothes made with man-made fibres such as Lycra® and nylon.

 - Consider using dress shields (also known as armpit or sweat shields) to absorb excess sweat and protect delicate or expensive clothing.
-These can be obtained via the internet.
+These can be obtained online.

 - If you have excessive feet sweating, it can help to:

 - Change your socks at least twice a day.